junxit/us-congress-code/title-45/chapter-16/sec-797k.md

 ### References in Text

 The Railway Labor Act, referred to in subsec. (b), is act May 20, 1926, ch.
 347, 44 Stat.
-577, as amended, which is classified principally to chapter 8 (§ 151 et seq.) of this title.
+577, which is classified principally to chapter 8 (§ 151 et seq.) of this title.
 For complete classification of this Act to the Code, see section 151 of this title and Tables.